nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-yourself.md

 ### Process of creating a RepositoryAttribute

-As you can see from the diagram below, after you have entered the input values to create a RepositoryAttribute, a check is performed to verify the correctness of your input.
-If the input is not entered correctly, an [error message]({% link _docs_integrate/error-codes.md %}) is sent in response.
-Otherwise, a check is performed whether the input values for the properties of the specified IdentityAttribute Value meet the validation criteria documented on the [IdentityAttribute Values]({% link _docs_integrate/attribute-values.md %}#identity-attributes) page.
-Assuming a successful validation, a corresponding RepositoryAttribute is created that contains the IdentityAttribute in its `content` property.
+As you can see from the diagram below, after you have entered the [input for creating a RepositoryAttribute]({% link _docs_integrate/create-attribute-for-yourself.md %}#input-for-creating-a-repositoryattribute), a check is performed whether the input values for the properties of the specified IdentityAttribute Value meet the validation criteria documented on the [IdentityAttribute Values]({% link _docs_integrate/attribute-values.md %}#identity-attributes) page.
+If the validation is not successful, an [error message]({% link _docs_integrate/error-codes.md %}) is sent in response.
+Otherwise, a RepositoryAttribute is created that contains the IdentityAttribute in its `content` property.
 If it is a simple IdentityAttribute, a success response is sent directly.
 In the case of a complex IdentityAttribute, on the other hand, another RepositoryAttribute is created beforehand for each of its appropriate components.
 These RepositoryAttributes for the components are also referred to as children of the RepositoryAttribute belonging to the complex IdentityAttribute.
-They contain the `id` of the RepositoryAttribute belonging to the complex IdentityAttribute within their `parentId` property.
+The `id` of their parent is contained within their `parentId` property.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/310cea0e-6f6f-4ee0-9efd-55e180ec5dda" id="WT4OFNWd3bcS"></iframe></div>